Trivadis/plsql-formatter-settings/hook/README.md

     - Works with Java > 11

-      SQLcl requires Java 8 or Java 11.
-It currently does not work with new Java versions.
-The standalone `tvdformat.jar` works with any Java version >= 8.
+      SQLcl requires Java 11.
+It currently does not work with newer Java versions.
+The standalone `tvdformat.jar` works with any Java version >= 11.
 Using Java 17 improves the runtime performance further.

 ### Disadvantages